 I found a rope to use to ride him.
 I come from a long line of riders and a saddle or harness was not needed, or so I thought.

 I disconnected the chain from from the dozer, wrapped it around my waist and jumped up upon the broad, strong , dusty back of the donkey.
 My weight went unnoticed.

 I had wrapped a length of cloths line around his neck and hoped that would suffice to guide him where I wanted him to go.
 I was wrong.

-I managed to turn him around and repeated the process.
+I managed to turn him around and repeated the process of riding him back to where we had come from.
 He ran at his donkey pace back to my home and headed for a long row of trees.
 My father’s beloved goat stood in between.

 Donkeys are clever things and there is a thought process that goes on in their walnut sized brain.
 I know what he was thinking as he put his head down and headed for the goat.

 Goats are clever animals and much smarter than donkeys.
 The goat was not an easy target and simply took a sideways goat step and the donkey missed him by a yard.

 However, trees do not move and he continued to head for them.

 If any of you have ridden a young horse, you know that one of their favorite tricks is to get very close to a tree and have the tree do their dirty work for them and scrape you off as the horse passes innocently by.
 “Who me?
 I was simply following orders of my master,” is their credo.
 You can see it in their large, evil eye as you fall.